LedjoLleshaj/Card-Game-In-C/README.md

-# Card-Game-In-C
+# Hearthstone-Card-Game simplified In C
-Project in C i wrote to help my friend
+Game in C i wrote to help my friend with a school project

 Per compilarlo:
 $ gcc -c main.c